Gjacquenot/von-karman/docs/README.md

 # Numerical simulation of the Von Kármán vortex street

 This project is dedicated to the numerical simulation of the Kármán vortex street in two dimensions, utilizing finite difference, the Chorin method and a Semi-Lagrangian solver.
 Users can explore various boundary conditions, initial conditions, and visualize the evolution and final states of simulations.
-The

 ## Description